webfactory/WebfactoryLegacyIntegrationBundle/README.md

 ---

-You must provide a single file that can be `include()`ed in order to run your legacy applcation.
+You must provide a single file that can be `include()`ed in order to run your legacy application.
 Typically you will already have this - it should be your legacy application's front controller.

 If you are running PHP < 5.4, this file should _return_ the HTTP status code